maxbiostat/papers/README.md

 PDFs of my articles, published, in press and unpublished.
 Preprints are available for the later two.

 **DISCLAIMER**: the PDFs in this site are for my personal use.
 By clicking/downloading them it is assumed you have the correct permissions (??) to access them.
-Yep, that's how we do Science these days; behind paywalls...
+Yep, that's how we do Science, apparently; behind paywalls...
 Go figure...

 If you spot anything wrong, please [email](mailto://lmax.procc@gmail.com) me.